What physical modalities do you provide?

 During the session, we can video my exercise demonstrations to help you work on your movement patterns at home.
 You will also receive core stability exercises that are generated and prescribed from the Functional Movement Screen.

 Where do you provide your therapeutic services?

-I have very comfortable treatment offices in Manhattan and in Baltimore.
+I have very comfortable treatment offices in Manhattan, at the Physiofitness PT clinic in Soho,

 Please explain the difference between Rolfing and massage therapy.

 I started my bodywork career as a massage therapist and am an expert in medical massage.
 My uniquely effective style of massage therapy feels very good, is relaxing, deeply pleasant, but passive once we begin.to work.
 Plus, I always use the Selective Functional Movement Assessment before we bgin to give patterning information that is relevant to relaxation.

 My 2 second count Rolfing technique may at first seem like massage, but it has a totally different approach where you are active on the table and then active walking around the table as I apply 2 second count Rolfing.
 The combined effects rebalances, mobilizes, and strengthens your musculoskeletal structure in ways that even the best passive massage therapy can’t do.